alena888-jpg/eng_lessons/Ex1.md

 - **use** [juːz]
 - **update** [ʌpˈdeɪt]

-1. I have installed the program on my computer.
+1. I have installed the program on my computer
 2. She has written a new Python script.
 3. We have used the new version of the software.
 4. They have updated the website today.